Tips for Boosting Your Child’s Math Success

 Published July 8, 2016

 A new perspective can help make math more manageable.

 For many students, math is one of the most challenging school subjects to conquer.
 However, it doesn’t have to be.
 There are many ways parents can take an active role in their children’s math success.

 “Often students experience a crisis of confidence when it comes to math.
-If this persists, they may struggle with mastery of the core principles required to progress and grow,” says Dr. Shawn Mahoney, chief academic officer of McGraw-Hill Education.
+If this persists, they may struggle with mastery of the core principles required to progress and grow,” says Dr. Shawn Mahoney, chief academic officer of McGraw-Hill.
 “Many parents see the value in educational technology and how it can help to both make math fun for kids, as well as play an important role in helping them master the basic building blocks needed for continued success.”

 Mahoney offers parents the following tips to boost students’ math skills: